tpwrules/121gw-re/README.md

 # 121gw-re
 Reverse engineering the EEVBlog 121GW

-* The `pdfs` directory contains documentation on various multimeter aspects.
+* The `pdfs` directory contains official documentation on the multimeter hardware (manuals, datasheets, etc.).
 * The `binaries` directory contains the firmware and bootloader release binaries.

-Check the wiki for more information.
+* The `database` directory contains the IDA database for the firmware.
+Please read the [DATABASE readme](database/DATABASE.md) before doing anything with it.

+If you're just here to learn about the meter, start with the [[wiki|Home]].

 ## Contributing
+There are several ways to contribute to the project.

-If you would like to contribute, you can edit the wiki if you have a GitHub account.
+* If you have a GitHub account, you can freely edit the wiki.
+Check the [[Questions]] page and see if you can answer one of them.

-If you would like to contribute to the IDA database, please open an issue describing your change (such as the names of new variables).
-Most algorithm-related information should be stored on the wiki rather than in the database.
+* If you would like to contribute to the IDA database, please read the instructions in the [DATABASE readme](database/DATABASE.md).